ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 == Upgrade Notice ==

-= 2.1.6 =
-Prevent tags from being served on admin pages, fix admin message styling issue and add more order data for WooCommerce.

 = 2.1.5 =
-Fix a minor bug and admin area styling updates.
+Bug fixes, prevent tags from being served on admin pages, fix admin message styling issue and add more order data for WooCommerce.

 = 2.1.4 =
 Added the option to exclude Wordpress meta data.